-Your sofa, while a cozy spot, can also harbor dust mites, tiny pests that flourish in warm, moist areas and can trigger allergies and respiratory problems.
-Fortunately, you can take measures to both prevent and eliminate dust mites in your sofa.
+Your sofa, while a cozy spot, can also harbor dust mites, tiny pests that flourish in warm, moist areas and can trigger allergies.
+Fortunately, you can take measures to both prevent and reduce dust mites in your sofa.

 Do Dust Mites Live in Sofas?